 The Corporation's Chief Risk Officer oversees Northern Trust's management of risk, promotes risk awareness and fosters a proactive risk management environment wherein risks inherent in business strategy are understood and appropriately monitored and mitigated.
 In addition, the Chief Risk Officer regularly advises the Business Risk Committee of the Board of Directors of relevant risk metrics and exposures.
 A business unit chief risk officer is assigned to each of Northern Trust's business units and each chairs a risk committee for their respective business unit on a regular basis and reports directly to the Corporation's Chief Risk Officer.
 Each business unit risk committee reports to the Global Enterprise Risk Committee, a committee comprised of the Chief Executive Officer, Chief Financial Officer, President, Chief Operating Officer, Chief Risk Officer, General Counsel, Executive Vice President, Human Resources and other business leaders.
-The Global Enterprise Risk Committee reports to the Business Risk Committee of the Board of Directors.
+The Global Enterprise Risk Committee reports to the Business Risk Committee reports to the Business Risk Committee reports to the Business Risk Officer.